hubertrybka/profis/README.md

 --gen_krfp            Flag to Generate KRFP fingerprints --to_dense            Flag to only convert sparse fingerprints in 'fps' column to dense format
 ```
+If your dataset was saved as `my_dataset.parquet`, a new file `my_dataset_processed.parquet` will be created in the same directory as a result.

 ### Train the latent space QSAR model: